Sun butter (sunflower)

 Diet Ratings

-Made from sunflower seeds (plant-derived).
-Seed-based butter is fundamentally incompatible with carnivore diet principles.
+Sunflower butter is made from sunflower seeds (plant-derived).
+It is entirely plant-based and incompatible with carnivore diet principles, regardless of processing.

 Controversy Index